jlorente/php-credit-cards/README.md

             'name' => 'CVV',          // Name of the security code 'size' => 3,              // Valid length of the security code ],
-    ],
+        'luhnCheck' => true           // To validate the Luhn's algorithm when calling matches ],
 ];
 ```